Charles Birger: Hanging

 In June 1927, Birger was arrested on a charge of ordering the contract killing of Mayor Joseph Adams.
 Birger allowed himself to be taken into custody without a fight.
 He had been arrested many times, and had always been released a few days later.
 He may not have realized that the trial was to take place in Franklin County, which his political allies did not control.

-Birger and the two men who did the killing were convicted; however, only Birger was sentenced to hang.
-Birger objected that it was unfair he should receive the death penalty while the confessed trigger man was sentenced only to prison in return for his cooperation with investigators.
+Birger and the two men who did the killing were convicted.
+However, only Birger was sentenced to hang.
+Birger objected that it was unfair he should receive the death penalty while the confessed triggerman was sentenced only to prison in return for his cooperation with investigators.

 Nevertheless, Birger was hanged for the murder of Adams on April 19, 1928, at the Franklin County Jail in Benton.
 At Birger's request, he was accompanied to the gallows by a rabbi and wore a black hood rather than a white one, since he did not want to be mistaken for a Klansman.
 Charlie Birger was the last man to be executed in a public hanging in Illinois.
 Birger shook hands with the hangman, Philip Hanna (the "humane hangman"), and his final words were, "It's a beautiful world."
-(Local southern Illinois legend attests that Birger said "It's a beautiful day", in defiance, while the newspapers reported the remorseful "It's a beautiful world.")
+Local southern Illinois legend attests that Birger said "It's a beautiful day" in defiance, while the newspapers reported the remorseful "It's a beautiful world."

 Birger's place as a southern Illinois folk legend is recorded in John L. "Ox" Gwaltney's "Charlie Birger":